Dr David Wyatt

 - Concepts of gender and power in early-medieval Britain.

-- The beginnings of English imperialism: political and cultural interaction between the societies of Britain in the 11th and 12th centuries.
+- Political and cultural interaction between the societies of Britain in the 11th and 12th centuries.

 - Viking settlement and society in the Irish Sea region.